mdv3101/CDeCNet/README.md

 Kindly go through the various tutorails and documentation provided in [docs folder](docs). <br>
 Most of the common issues were already solved in MMdetection official repo's [Issue Page](https://github.com/open-mmlab/mmdetection/issues).
 We strongly suggest to go through it before raising a new issue.

+## Contact
+CDeCNet was developed by [Madhav Agarwal](https://www.github.com/mdv3101), Dr. Ajoy Mondal and [Dr. C.V.
+Jawahar](https://faculty.iiit.ac.in/~jawahar/). <br>
+For any query, feel free to drop a mail to [Madhav Agarwal](https://www.github.com/mdv3101) by explicitly mentioning 'CDeCNet' in the subject.